NoahY/q2a-share/README.rst

 ----------
 Disclaimer
 ----------
-This is **alpha** code.
-It is not intended for production environments unless you are very brave... well, at least a little brave, and maybe a bit foolhardy as well.
+This is **beta** code.
+It is probably okay for production environments, but may not work exactly as expected.
 Refunds will not be given.
 If it breaks, you get to keep both parts.

 -------
 Release